-All competitors, drivers, owners, mechanics, officials, emergency personnel, employees, media or product representatives shall hold a valid pit pass to be permitted in the motor pits or infield areas.
+All competitors, drivers, owners, mechanics, officials, emergency personnel, employees, volunteers, media or product representatives shall hold a valid pit pass to be permitted in the motor pits or infield areas.
 A valid pit pass is obtained by signing and understanding a waiver form each and every week at the pit gate entrance.

 Any retaliation of any kind and/or fighting on or off the track will be subject to removal and suspension.
 Team owners and drivers are responsible for each other and crew members.
 Management will notify you of when you are eligible to return.
 Any continuing problems (from the same individual’s) will result in permanent suspension.
 We expect courteous conduct from all participants at all times.
 We DO NOT and WILL NOT tolerate profanity or profane gestures in front of the race fans, officials, and/or management.
 Negative slander attempting to deface the speedway, officials, competitors and/or fans on the internet by a driver, crew member or fan is prohibited and is the responsibility or the driver/team owner to control.
-At any time if your dress, actions, or conduct are not in the best interest of Wyoming County International Speedway racing, you will be asked to leave the speedway grounds.
+At any time if your dress, actions, or conduct are not in the best interest of Wyoming County International Speedway events, you will be asked to leave the speedway grounds.
 A suspension will be imposed if, in the opinion of the officials or management, it is necessary to control the situation.

 No driver may get out of his/her car on the track or pit road to argue or discuss the race with officials.
 This is a safety rule and cannot be violated unless directed by a WCIS Official.
 The driver / team may be disqualified for the event or suspended indefinitely according to the decisions of the officials.